Rimve06/EnviroGuard/README.md

 # 🌿 EnviroGuard
 ### Smart Indoor Environment Monitoring & Occupancy Management System

 EnviroGuard is an Arduino-based smart environmental monitoring system that continuously measures indoor environmental conditions, estimates room occupancy, evaluates overall comfort, detects potential hazards, and logs sensor data for analysis.
-A companion Python application records data to CSV files and sends email notifications whenever the room occupancy changes.
+A companion Python application records sensor data into CSV files and automatically sends email notifications whenever room occupancy changes.

+The system combines multiple environmental sensors with occupancy detection to provide a complete overview of indoor conditions.
+During emergencies such as fire or gas leakage, occupancy information helps indicate whether a monitored room is occupied or has likely been evacuated, supporting emergency response.
+It can also be used as a portable environmental assessment tool for inspectors to quickly evaluate indoor conditions in restaurants, commercial kitchens, laboratories, offices, classrooms, and other workplaces.

 ---